When selecting a card processing supplier, we thought it was useful to understand who the players are and what they do.

 Additionally, to be truly successful as a global player, a gateway must provide multiple payment types and must continually add to these payment types as new ones emerge.
-This doesn’t suit the business model of banks who are typically interested in servicing the needs of Visa or Mastercard as this is the type of credit and debit cards they issue – each new payment type is further income leakage from the Visa/Mastercard brand.
+This doesn’t suit the business model of banks who are typically interested in servicing the needs of Visa or Mastercard as this is the type of credit and debit cards they.
+Each new payment type is further income leakage from their core brands.

 For merchants, the payment gateway represents only a small element of the total cost of card acceptance.
 (For more information on taking payments online, please see our blog post What do you need to accept cards online?).

 Common payment gateways available to UK merchants include:

 Don’t forget to compare!

 So, now you know who is who.
 But do you know how much you’re paying to each of those parties?
 Payment processing fees can quickly add up and become a serious drain on your finances.